MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-windows-desktop-applications-cpp.md

 ### Handle messages in the `WndProc` function

-1. To handle messages that the application recieves, you implement a `switch` statement in your `WndProc` function.
+1. To handle messages that the application receives, you implement a `switch` statement in your `WndProc` function.

    An important message to handle is [`WM_PAINT`](/windows/win32/gdi/wm-paint).
 The application receives a `WM_PAINT` message when part of its displayed window must be updated.
 The event can occur when a user moves a window in front of your window and moves it away again.
-It will receive this message the first time your window is displayed, giving you a chance to display your application UI.
+It receives this message the first time your window is displayed, giving you a chance to display your application UI.
 Your application finds out about these events when Windows sends them.
 When the window is first displayed, all of it must be updated.

    To handle a `WM_PAINT` message, first call [`BeginPaint`](/windows/win32/api/winuser/nf-winuser-beginpaint), then handle all the logic to lay out the text, buttons, and other controls in the window.
 Then call [`EndPaint`](/windows/win32/api/winuser/nf-winuser-endpaint).
 For this application, the code between `BeginPaint()` and `EndPaint()` displays `Hello, Windows desktop!` in the window you created in `WinMain()`.
 In the following code, the [`TextOut`](/windows/win32/api/wingdi/nf-wingdi-textoutw) function displays the text at the specified location in the window.